browserengineering/book/book/graphics.md

 You should also keep in mind that not all web page interactions are animations---there are also discrete actions, such as mouse clicks.
-Research has shown that it usually suffices to respond to a discrete action in [100ms]---below that threshold, most humans are not sensitive to discrete action speed.
-This is very different than interactions such as scroll, where speed less than 60Hz or so is quite noticeable.
+Research has shown that it usually suffices to respond to a discrete action in [100 ms]---below that threshold, most humans are not sensitive to discrete action speed.
+This is very different from interactions such as scroll, where a speed of less than 60 Hz or so is quite noticeable.
 The difference between the two has to do with the way the human mind processes movement (animation) versus discrete action, and the time it takes for the brain to decide upon such an action, execute